 One of our strategies is to identify and pursue clinical development of additional product candidates.
 We currently have eight programs, all of which are in the research, discovery, preclinical or clinical stages of development.
 Identifying, developing, obtaining regulatory approval and commercializing additional product candidates will require substantial additional funding beyond the net proceeds of this offering and is prone to the risks of failure inherent in drug development.
-We may not be able to successfully identify or acquire additional product candidates, advance any of these additional product candidates through the development process, successfully commercialize any such additional product candidates, our commercial opportunity may be limited.
+We may not be able to successfully identify or acquire additional product candidates, advance any of these additional product candidates through the development process, successfully commercialize any such additional product candidates, if approved.
+If we are unable to successfully identify, acquire, develop and commercialize additional product candidates, our commercial opportunity may be limited.

 If any of our product candidates successfully completes its planned clinical trials, we plan to seek regulatory approval to market such product candidates in the United States, the European Union, or EU, and in additional foreign countries where we believe there is a viable commercial opportunity.
-We have never commenced, compiled or submitted an application seeking regulatory approval to market any product candidates.
+We have never commenced, compiled or submitted an application seeking regulatory approval to market any product candidate.
 We may never receive regulatory approval to market any product candidates even if such product candidates successfully complete clinical trials, which would adversely affect our viability.
 To obtain regulatory approval in countries outside the United States, we must comply with numerous and varying regulatory requirements of such other countries regarding safety, efficacy, chemistry, manufacturing and controls, clinical trials, commercial sales, pricing, and distribution of our product candidates.
-We may also rely on collaborators or partners to conduct the required activities to support an application for regulatory or partners will conduct these activities or do so within the timeframe we desire.
+We may also rely on collaborators or partners to conduct the required activities to support an application for regulatory approval, and to seek approval, for one or more of our product candidates.
+We cannot be sure that collaborators or partners will conduct these activities or do so within the timeframe we desire.
 Even if we (or our collaborators or partners) are successful in obtaining approval in one jurisdiction, we cannot ensure that we will obtain approval in any other jurisdictions.
 If we are unable to obtain approval for our product candidates in multiple jurisdictions, our revenue and results of operations could be negatively affected.